-For fiscal years 2014 and 2015, the annual required contribution for the State employees, Teachers, and Board of Education plans was satisfied, in part, by the recognition of unearned revenue, which was applied to reduce the net actual contribution required of the employers (see Note 4 to the financial statements).
+For fiscal years 2014 and 2015, the annual required contribution for the State employees, Teachers, and Board of Education plans was satisfied, in part, by the recognition of unearned revenue, which was applied to reduce the net actual contribution required of the employers.
 The amount shown in the schedule is the gross actuarially determined contribution.